Files

 Step-by-step Instructions

 In addition to the X, Y, and Z components, most point clouds have another component, which stores the point cloud classification.
 This classification is typically used to distinguish between the elevation of the ground, vegetation, and the buildings.
-For this example all points classified as ground are split from the rest of the points.
-Set the Split By: to classification, and the ‘Unique Values to Keep’ to 2 for ground classifications.
+In this example, all points classified as ground are split from the rest.

-By using the point cloud as the clipper and the orthophotos as clippees, all clippees are clipped to the bounding box of the point cloud.
+By using the point cloud as the Clipper and the orthophotos as Candidate, all Candidates are clipped to the bounding box of the point cloud.
 The RasterMosaicker creates a single raster feature from the source orthophotos.

 4. Create TIN: TINGenerator

-The TINGenerator creates a triangulated irregular network using the points of the point cloud.
+Connect the Split output port of the PointCloudSplitter to the Points/Lines input port of a TINGenerator transformer.
+The TINGenerator creates a triangulated irregular network (TIN) from the point cloud.
 The surface tolerance determines which input points are added as vertices to the model.
 The larger the value, the more input points that will be filtered out, and the faster the surface model will be constructed.
-Set the surface tolerance to 1.

 In the TestFilter, set Port Definitions to: